mcranter/Weight-Converter/README.md

 # Weight-Converter
-A simple weight-conversion app built using js, html and css
+A simple weight-conversion app which converts pounds(lbs) to ounces, kilorgrams, grams and cups.